fellesverkstedet/fabricatable-machines/highway-mobile-large-format-cnc/README.md

 ## Roadmap, deadlines and Milestones

-- [x] Fully disassemble Hobo.
+- [x] Fully disassemble Hobo (Highway MK-0).
 September 2019
-- [ ] Build Highway MK I. June 2020
+- [ ] Build Highway MK-I. June 2020
-- [ ] Build Highway MK II.
+- [ ] Build Highway MK-II.
 Next Nordic Fab Labs meeting?

-## Disassembling Hobo (Highway MK 0)
+## Disassembling Hobo (Highway MK-0)

 While Hobo was a great proof of concept of Highway, I need to dissasemble it to get the electronics and mechanical parts.
 It is too heavy, too tall and un-aerodynamic to be permanently assembled in a vehicle.
 I keep Hobo frame in my boxroom for historical/sentimental reasons.

+## Electronic Components of Highway

 ### Spindle

 The spindle is a Windward S4225-B60FL8.
 Max 60000 rpm BLDC 36V 250W which has it's own controller Windward BLDC-DZZ.

 ![](img/S4225-B60_1.jpg)
 ![](img/s-l500.jpg)